microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 > 1. For **Windows command prompt**, enclose the client-secret in double quotes.
 >     - e.g.  `--client-secret "!&*^|%gr%"`
 >
-> 2. For **Windows PowerShell**, pass in the client-secret  after the *Powershell* special `--%` argument.
+> 2. For **Windows PowerShell**, pass in the client-secret  after the *PowerShell* special `--%` argument.
 >     -  e.g. `--% --client-secret "!&*^|%gr%"`
 >
 > 3. For MacOS or Linux, enclose the client-secret in single quotes.
 >     -  e.g. `--client-secret "!&*^|%gr%"`

-The final step is to update your `.bot` file and associated Skills (in appSettings.config) with the authentication connection name.
+The final step is to update your `.bot` file and associated Skills (in appsettings.json) with the Authentication Connection name.
 This is used by the Assistant to enable authentication prompts or use of Linked Accounts.

 ```shell
 msbot connect generic --name "Authentication" --keys "{\"YOUR_AUTH_CONNECTION_NAME\":\"Azure Active Directory v2\"}" --bot YOURBOTFILE.bot --secret "YOUR_BOT_SECRET" --url "portal.azure.net"
 ```

-For PowerShell scenarios you can use the following variation to construct the Authentication connection, you can then pass `$keys` to the `--keys` argument above instead of the inline JSON.
+For PowerShell scenarios you can use the following variation to construct the Authentication Connection, you can then pass `$keys` to the `--keys` argument above instead of the inline JSON.
 ```
 $authKeyString = '{"YOUR_AUTH_CONNECTION_NAME":"Azure Active Directory v2"}'
 $authKeyObject = ConvertFrom-Json $authKeyString